Luis Raposo

-Luis Manny Raposo (1964–7 April 2006), better known as "Chopper" was a Canadian outlaw biker and gangster, one of the victims of the Shedden massacre of 2006.
+Luis Manny Raposo (1964 – 7 April 2006), better known as "Chopper", was a Canadian outlaw biker and gangster.
+He was one of the victims of the Shedden massacre of 2006.

 Loner

 Raposo was born in Toronto, the son of Portuguese immigrants.
 Raposo was considered to be a "ladies men", but the people he loved the most were his parents, whom he was still living with at the age of 41.
 In the late 1990s, he joined the Loners motorcycle gang.
 As a hang-around and then as a prospect with the Loners in the 1990s, Raposo had been repeatedly called out by his mentor James "Ripper" Fullager for not having matches and toothpicks on him at all times for the benefit of the full patch members, a test he now applied to the others when he reached "full patch" status, who usually failed it.

 Peter Edwards, the crime correspondent of The Toronto Star, described Raposo as a dangerous drug addict whose eyes had a "glassy, crazed quality".
 Edwards wrote some of the members of the Bandidos Toronto chapter such as Paul Sinopoli and Jamie Flanz were more pseudo-gangsters who had joined the Bandidos out of a misguided belief that this would make them attractive towards women, but that Raposo was a hardened career criminal who was comfortable with violence in a way that Sinopoli and Flanz were not.
 Raposo was the cousin to the gangster Johanny Raposo, who murdered in Toronto in 2012.